akoniecki/AL-Go-local-dev-plugin/README.md

 AL-Go Local Dev is a Codex plugin for Business Central developers who already have a working AL-Go local Docker environment created with `localDevEnv.ps1`.

-It helps move a change from the edited AL file to a manual-test-ready state in the local container:
+It helps your Agent to navigate AL-Go repository and operate local Docker container running Business Central.

+AL-Go Local Dev plugin:
 - resolves the current app from the file in focus
 - reads the target app's `.vscode/launch.json`
 - builds with `BcContainerHelper`
-- blocks on new warnings
+- resolves CodeCops new warnings
-- publishes the impacted app or apps
+- publishes the impacted app or apps to container
 - runs the associated test app when one exists
-- opens the local Business Central client for manual verification
+- after successfully implementing development task, opens the local Business Central client for manual verification

 ## Requirements